kflynn1181/DrumApplication/README.md

 One folder is contained in this repository: 'DrumMachineTest1'.

-This folder contains every file that is necessary for the application.
+This folder contains every file created for the application.

 Six individual files are contained in this repository: 'MainActivity.java', 'MainActivity2.java', 'MainActivity3.java', 'activity_main.xml', 'activity_main2.xml' and 'activity_main3.xml'.